Pillow Snob Reviews

 Read the Full ReviewHow It Performed

 The Purple Harmony earned a solid score here at The Pillow Snob, and for the right sleeper, every point of that score is justified.
 The materials are genuinely premium.
 The construction is unlike anything else.
-The cooling performance is exceptional.
-And for dedicated side sleepers, the support and loft combination is close to best-in-class IF you don’t mind the “grid” feel because you will feel it.
+The cooling performance is good.
+And I believe for dedicated side sleepers, the support and loft combination is close to best-in-class IF you don’t mind the “grid” feel because you will feel it.

 Who This Pillow Is For